inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 It reminds me of days of		So what is this line
 Both gloom and of light.
 Whose author's unknown
-It still lifts my spirits		And still makes me giggle And starts the day right.
+It still lifts my spirits		And still s me giggle
+And starts the day right.
 Even now that I'm grown?

 I've read all the greats
 Both starving and fat,
 But none was as great as
-"I tot I taw a puddy tat."
+"I tot I taw a ddy tat."
 		-- Etta Stallings, "An O To Childhood"
 Your step will soil many countries.
 X windows: